Skip to main content

 1. How does your center foster independence and keep older adults active, engaged, and healthy?
 How do your services save the government money?
 Illustrate your point with stories of active members, but don’t reveal identities without advance permission.
 You may want to spotlight members who are over age 90 or 100 and still living independently with your center’s help.

 2. What’s happening with your local senior population?
-What have been the most important needs of local seniors during the pandemic, and how did your center meet those needs?
-Is the local older adult population increasing due to the pandemic and/or aging baby boomers?
+What have been the most important needs of local seniors?
+Is the local older adult population increasing?
+Are there more baby boomers?
 Is there a large 85+ population?
 What’s unusual or needs attention?

 4. What are your biggest “draws” or unique programs?
 Explain what geographic area your center serves, as well as the average daily/weekly/monthly attendance or online engagement.
 How many volunteers assist?
 Do you have multiple sites?
 Do you have online programming?